xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 # <a name="art"></a> Automatic multi-step reasoning and tool-use (ART)

-[ART](https://arxiv.org/abs/2303.09014) combines automatic chain of prompting and tool usage, so it can be seen as a combination of everything we have seen so far.
+[ART](https://arxiv.org/abs/2303.09014) combines automatic chain of thought prompting and tool usage, so it can be seen as a combination of everything we have seen so far.
 The following figure from the paper illustrates the overall approach:

 <img src="/blog/images/104-8.png">